-If this does not get the filter clean, replace it.

-- For foam filter elements:
+- Foam filter element:

-Wash the element in warm water and
+Wash the element in warm water and mild

-mild detergent several times.
+detergent several times.
 Rinse.
+Squeeze

-Squeeze out excess water and allow it to dry
+out excess water and allow it to dry

 completely.
 Soak the filter in lightweight oil

 briefly, then squeeze out the excess oil.

-- Install the new filter or the cleaned filter.
+- 3. Install the cleaned filter.
 Secure the Air Cleaner Cover before use.